electrode-io/electrode-native/docs/platform-parts/cauldron.md

 The compatibility checks are primarily checking the native dependency versions proper alignment--React Native and any native module or API or API implementation that the MiniApp uses.

-Listed below are some of the compatibility checks and logic that is performed by Electrode React Native, when running an operation changing the state of a container--what it will contain will change, following the operation, or the state of the composite JavaScript bundle--in the case of an OTA update using CodePush.
+Listed below are some of the compatibility checks and logic that is performed by Electrode Native, when running an operation changing the state of a container--what it will contain will change, following the operation, or the state of the composite JavaScript bundle--in the case of an OTA update using CodePush.

 - Adding a new MiniApp
     - To a in-development mobile application version